melezhik/outthentic-dsl/README.md

 Use text blocks if you want to _represent_ multiline checks.

-## Multilines in perl expressions, validators and generators
+## Multilines in code expressions, generators and validators

 Perl expressions, validators and generators could contain multilines expressions